PHSAServiceOperationsCenter/PHSA-SOC/docs/source/index.rst

 * **Alert Integration with the Current Monitoring Infrastructure**:
-  The team is currently planning and developing integrating alerts/data generated by the SOC automation components with other monitoring platforms, including Orion, and Power BI.
+  The team is currently planning and developing integrating alerts/data generated by the SOC automation components with other monitoring platforms, including Orion.

 SOC Automation Server Infrastructure